Euro-BioImaging/BatchConvert/README.md

 end of the filename) that are recognised by the BatchConvert as valid concatenation axes.
 Passing `aa`, therefore, means that the last two numeric fields must be recognised as concatenation axes and the dimension type should be automatically detected (`a` for automatic).
-In the same logic, one could, for example, collect each Z section as a separate OME-Zarr by specifying `--concatenation_order a`.
+In the same logic, one could, for example, convert each Z section into a separate OME-Zarr by specifying `--concatenation_order a`.